 Financial Best PracticesKeeping complete and accurate records protects you from claims of financial impropriety.
 Your troop account must be audited at the request of a parent or the council.
 Keep receipts for every expenditure for a minimum of three years.

-How would you feel if the parents in your troop/group thought these thoughts (real-life examples):
+How would you feel if the parents in your troop thought these thoughts (real-life examples)?

 - My daughter sold 862 boxes of cookies, but I really don’t know how that money was spent.

-- I know our group earned $640 in cookie money this year, but I sure don’t think it was spent on the troop– they didn’t do that much.
+- I know our troop earned $640 in cookie money this year, but I sure don’t think it was spent on the troop– they didn’t do that much.

 - The leader’s daughter always seems to have all the uniform components.
 Why doesn’t she buy them for the other girls?